It’s a Cork thing!

 One of Ireland’s most epic celebrations is the Galway Races.
 This annual horseracing event takes place just a five-minute drive outside of Galway City.
 Expect glitz, expect glamor and dress to impress.
 Whether you take a risk and place a bet or just watch the horses race by for the heck of it, you’re odds on for a brilliant time.

 Another name for Galway is the “City of Equals”, which will make sense when you hear all the different languages going on around you.
 Many different cultures and creeds call Galway home, add in a generous dollop of genuine Irish flair and you’ve got a tasty city dish.

 But beneath the bohemian exterior of Galway beats a traditional Heart.
 Did you know the world-famous Claddagh Ring was first designed in Galway?
 Check out the history of this romantic ring at Thomas Dillons jeweller.
 Most pubs host traditional Irish music sessions nightly too, so wear comfortable shoes.
 Because you will be dancing.
 Don’t forget, Galway City is only a short drive from Ireland’s traditional heartland: Connemara.

 Small in size with a big heart and gigantic sense of fun, Galway’s got it goin’ on.

 Ready for adventure?

 And we've barely scratched the surface.
 There are plenty more Irish cities waiting to be explored.
-All the thrills of Kilkenny City and the wonderful Waterford City.
-You could fall in love with Limerick, discover Armagh, go nuts in Newry or get lost in Lisburn.
+All the thrills of Kilkenny City and Ireland's oldest city Waterford.
+You could fall in love with Limerick, discover Armagh, try some amazing food in Newry or learn about linen weaving in Lisburn.
 Each city, a new adventure.

 The only question left is...